Angus King, Independent Senator, Claims 20 Minutes Are Missing From Donald Trump’s Ukraine Transcript

 — Anderson Cooper 360° (@AC360) October 2, 2019

-As The Inquisitr has previously reported, Trump has denied claims of any wrongdoing of the call between himself and Zelensky, which occurred on July 25, just one day after testimony by former Special Counsel Robert Mueller before Congress about his findings into Russian interference into the 2016 election.
+As The Inquisitr has previously reported, Trump has denied claims of any wrongdoing on the call between himself and Zelensky.
+The conversation occurred on July 25, just one day after testimony by former special counsel Robert Mueller before Congress about his findings into Russian interference of the 2016 election.

-In the summarized transcript released by the White House, Trump asks the Ukrainian leader for a “favor” before mentioning two conspiracies, one relating to the 2016 election and another relating to an investigation into one of his 2020 Democratic rivals, former Vice President Joe Biden.
-Despite the fact that the released transcript matches many of the details found in the whistleblower complaint, Trump and his allies have insisted that the two documents to do not mach.
+In the summarized transcript released by the White House, Trump asks the Ukrainian leader for a “favor” before mentioning two purported conspiracies, one relating to the 2016 election and another relating to an investigation into one of his 2020 Democratic rivals, former Vice President Joe Biden.
+Despite the fact that the released transcript matches many of the details found in the whistleblower complaint, Trump and his allies have insisted that the two documents to do not match.

 The 45th president has taken particular aim against Democratic Rep. Adam Schiff, who is the Chairman of the House Intelligence Committee, and will be responsible for a large portion of the House’s impeachment inquiry into Trump.
 House Speaker Nancy Pelosi, a Democrat from California, announced the inquiry last week.
 The president has on multiple occasions lashed out at Schiff on Twitter, accusing the California Democrat of treason for a statement he made before Congress that summarized the president’s call with Ukraine.
 Schiff has since admitted that his depiction of the call was meant to be taken as a parody and not a verbatim representation of the call.
 Still, Trump has asked why charges have yet to be brought up against the lawmaker.